m1k1o/neko-rooms/README.md

 You might have encountered this error:

-> Mounts cannot be specified because storage is diabled or unavailable.
+> Mounts cannot be specified because storage is disabled or unavailable.

 If you didn't specify storage yet, you can do it using [this tutorial](./docs/storage.md).